dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-yeah so I guess this is a good time to add you know you're talking about the differences you have between athyrium and the etherium world and stuff like that so in reference to athyrium classic you know et Cie um I know you've had you know plenty of suggestions for the et
-Cie community and something you're like really good at enough you know i'm looking at a white paper right now that's in reference to liquid democracy which is you know hot topic for ET see these dates as far as what direction the community wants to go in or doesn't want to go in so what are some of your your thoughts or uh some things you have to say to the blotching community about liquid democracy and governance systems and stuff like that
+yes so I guess this is a good time to add you know you're talking about the differences you have between ethereum and the etherium world and stuff like that so in reference to ethereum classic you know ETC I know you've had you know plenty of suggestions for the ETC community and something you're like really good at enough you know i'm looking at a white paper right now that's in reference to liquid democracy which is you know hot topic for ETC these dates as far as what direction the community wants to go in or doesn't want to go in so what are some of your your thoughts or some things you have to say to the blotching community about liquid democracy and governance systems and stuff like that